playcanvas/developer.playcanvas.com/content/en/user-manual/billing/index.md

 ### Example:
 Imagine the following sequence of events:

-* A user signs up for a 1-seat Organization plan on 10th April.
+* A user signs up for a 1-seat Organization plan on 10th May.
 * The user then adds 1 seat on 20th June.
 * The user removes 1 seat on 20th August.